Hand in Hand ‘extremely useful’ to socioeconomic situation: report

 By the numbers

 “We learned how to save, and also learned bookkeeping and specific trades.
-I also underwent literacy training, and can now use all of these trainings for my business.
 I know how to read phone numbers and prices now, as well as do basic calculations which I use for my poultry business.”

 Zainab, 25, agreed.
 “Before these trainings, we didn’t know how to even have or develop savings.
 We didn’t know bookkeeping or how to start a business.
 Hand in Hand helped us develop these enterprises and have an independent income for ourselves as well as skills in how to continue pursuing these trades.”